-Botulinum toxin injection therapy (also known as "BOTOX® therapy" or onabotulinumtoxinA) is used to treat dystoniaa neuromuscular disorder that produces involuntary muscle contractions, or spasmthat affects muscles that control movement in the eyes, neck, face, limbs, voice box, or the smooth muscle in the bladder.
+Botulinum toxin injection therapy (also known as "BOTOX therapy" or onabotulinumtoxinA) is used to treat dystonia - neuromuscular disorder that produces involuntary muscle contractions, or spasm - that affects muscles that control movement in the eyes, neck, face, limbs, voice box, or the smooth muscle in the bladder.
 The goal of the therapy is to reduce muscle spasm and pain.

 In October 2010, the U.S. Food and Drug Administration (FDA) approved BOTOX injections to treat chronic migraines in adults who experience headaches on 14 or more days each month.
 This treatment involves multiple injections in the head and neck, administered every 12 weeks.

 Botulinum toxin is a neurotoxin is produced by Clostridium botulinum, a bacterium that causes food poisoning (botulism).
 There are seven known types of C. botulinum toxin, but only types A; (BOTOX Cosmetic) and B (Myobloc) are used as medical treatments.

 Botulinum toxin has proven to be useful in the treatment of many forms of dystonia, including the following:

 - strabismus–misalignment of the eyes

 - hemifacial spasm–sudden contraction of the muscles on one side of the face